chef/chef-web-docs/chef_master/source/kitchen.rst

 =====================================================
 .. tag test_kitchen_drivers

 Test Kitchen uses a driver plugin architecture to enable Test Kitchen to test instances on cloud providers such as Amazon EC2, Google Compute Engine, and Microsoft Azure.
-You can also test on multiple local hypervisors such as VMware, Hyper-V, or VirtualBox.
+You can also test on multiple local hypervisors, such as VMware, Hyper-V, or VirtualBox.

 .. note:: Chef Workstation includes many common Test Kitchen drivers.